oioioi321321/FAT-Diff/README.md

-# 🚀 FAT-Diff: Decoupling Structural Topology and Generative Realism for Extreme Face Super-Resolution
+# FAT-Diff: Decoupling Structural Topology and Generative Realism for Extreme Face Super-Resolution

-Official PyTorch implementation of **FAT-Diff**, a two-stage framework for extreme face super-resolution that decouples structural topology recovery and generative detail enhancement.
+Official PyTorch implementation of FAT-Diff, a two-stage framework for extreme face super-resolution that decouples structural topology recovery and generative detail enhancement.

-> **Status:** Under Review
+> 🚧 **Status:** Under Review
+>
-> **Code Release:** To be released upon acceptance
+> 💻 **Source Code:** To be released upon acceptance
+>
-> **Pretrained Models:** To be released upon acceptance
+> 📦 **Pretrained Models:** To be released upon acceptance

 ---